mozilla/wp-offline-content/wp-offline-content/readme.txt

 More options will be available with new versions of the plugin.

 == Change Log ==

+= 0.6.0 =
+The Service Worker unregister itself when no plugin using service workers is enabled.
+Use WordPress AJAX infrastructure for dynamically generating the service worker file while reducing server footprint.
+Use [WP_Serve_File](http://github.com/marco-c/wp_serve_file) to efficiently generate the registrar and avoid unnecessary WordPress loads.
+Relying on composer's autoload to manage plugin dependencies.

 = 0.5.0 =
 Prevent undesired updates when used with other service worker supported plugins for WordPress.